Why Take a Proactive Approach Towards Cybersecurity?

 Only an end device, user, or solutions owner, can administer its access control or give real-time consent to data.
 This means that data is not visible at any point or available to any 3rd parties without the owner’s consent.

-The device itself is also protected from cyberattacks as IoT Trust eliminates the need for open IP ports and reduces complexity by reducing reliance on firewalls, VPN, and other security architecture.
+IoT also Trust eliminates the need for open IP ports by reducing reliance on firewalls, VPN, and other security architecture.

-Additionally, ZARIOT proprietary signalling security prevents location tracking, SMS interception, fraud, DoS, and network information disclosure.
-The IP layer connectivity from the secure ZARIOT network to the IoT application server is secured with an IPSec VPN, and APN lock.
+Additionally, ZARIOT proprietary signalling security prevents location tracking, SMS interception, fraud, DoS, network information disclosure, and more.

 Build a Better Security Framework

 Our solution provides unparalleled cellular security and true end-to-end data encryption for the lifetime of devices.
-It can be retrofitted to almost any device with an eUICC SIM, meaning you do not have to purchase additional hardware.
+We can retrofit any pre-existing IoT device with an eUICC enabled SIM.
+Saving on additional hardware costs.
 This simplifies access to devices for configuration and maintenance, accelerating your project development and scaling with ease.

 To read more about our ecosystem partners, click here to download our whitepaper to learn more.
 Or reach out to one of our industry experts to schedule a 1-on-1 meeting